grilio/Computer-Vision-Ntua/README.md

-This is a repository containing the lab reports for the "Computer Vision" curse in ece NTUA.
+*This is a repository containing the lab reports for the "Computer Vision" course in ECE NTUA.
+Below is the description of the project from lab2 part2.*

 ## Video Categorization using Computer Vision and Machine Learning